 Log in with your ULCN account, and add this course using the 'Add timetable' button.

 Lectures that include an introductory content, followed by discussion in groups of the relation of this method to individual case studies, by both staff and students.

-In-class and online discussion within groups (20%);
+In-class discussion within groups (assessed based on written summary and direct observation) (20%);

 Final in-class presentation (30%);